zacanger/zeelib/README.md

   * (No more `import { fp } from 'zeelib'` to use `zipWith`, just `import { zipWith } from 'zeelib'`)

 Just a load of small utilities.

-There's a full list at the bottom of this file.

-Documentation is mostly just function names.
-Sorry.

 ## Usage